lemonade-sdk/playable-data/data/README.md

 ## Prompts

+The pygame scripts were generated using Claude Sonnet 4 and 4.5, in Cursor.
+Every script has been hand-tested to make sure it works correctly.
+This section provides the prompts that were used to generate the data.

 ### Base Game Prompt

 This prompt can be used to generate the a base game.
 Replace `snake` with any game name.
 This prompt assumes an empty file named `snake.py` in a folder named `snake`.